-This is 33mm thick x 100mm wide Hoop Pine, but you can use anything you have and adjust the measurements to suit.
+This is 33mm thick x 100mm wide Hoop Pine which is usually available from your local timber yard, but you can use anything you have and adjust the measurements to suit.
 33mm thick wood gives each frame the internal volume of around 2.9 litres, so the total box volume with all the frames together might end up around 8 to 9 litres.
 You might want to use anything from 25mm to 50mm thick wood.

 Tip: It’s important to try make all your cuts square.
 Having nice square cuts will make the assembly easier and neater.
 Spend some time on scrap wood adjusting your saw to get it nice and square.